Where is the RISE Forum held?

 What is the format of the conference?

-Keynote speaker day will consist of keynote speeches and discussion panels on the economy, the financial markets, and international/emerging markets.
+Keynote speaker day will consist of a keynote speech and discussion panels on the economy, the financial markets, and international/emerging markets.
 Panels are interactive, providing students from the audience with the opportunity to pose questions to the panelists.

 We'll be traveling from out of town to attend the RISE Forum.
 Is there a particular hotel that you would recommend?

 Yes.
 We have contracted for a block of rooms at the Courtyard Marriott at the special room rate of $94 per night (available until March 15 and/or block of rooms is depleted).
 A link to this hotel is available on both our conference and registration websites.